Deep Smart Contract Intent Detection: Approach

 The objective is to minimize the total within-cluster variation (TWCV), as depicted in Formula~\ref{formula_min_twcv}.
 If $\bm{f'_i}$ belongs to $\mathbf{M_j^t}$, the cosine distance is calculated.
 Here, $\mathrm{D}(\bm{f'_i}, \bm{c_j^t})$ represents the cosine distance between the \textit{function} vector $\bm{f'_i}$ and the centroid $\bm{c_j^t}$ at iteration $t$.

 After each iteration, the centroid $\bm{c_j^t}$ is updated to $\bm{c_j^{t+1}}$.
 The training process continues until $t$ reaches the maximum number of iterations, $z$, or the reduction in TWCV becomes negligible.
-Ultimately, this process identifies the most appropriate centroids $\left\{\bm{c_j}\right\}_{j=1}^k$ for K-means.
+Ultimately, this process identifies the most appropriate centroids $\left\{\bm{c_j}\right\}_{j=1}^k$ for K-means, representing the spatial cluster centers where frequently occurring contract \textit{functions} are densely grouped.

 Once the K-means model has been trained, we can input any \textit{function} embedding vector $\bm{f_i}$ to calculate its within-cluster distance.
-Around the centroids $\bm{c_j}$ in Fig.~\ref{intenthighlight}, we observe some frequently occurring and similar \textit{function} code snippets.
-Their vectors cluster densely around the centroids.
-These code snippets typically originate from public libraries, mainstream algorithms, or widely reused \textit{functions}, indicating weak developer intent.
-In contrast, centroid-outlying \textit{functions} are distinctive and express strong intent.
-Therefore, we consider the within-cluster distance as a measure of intent strength.
+As illustrated in Fig.~\ref{intenthighlight}, \textit{functions} that are closer to their centroids typically exhibit weaker developer intent.
+These are often frequently occurring and similar \textit{function} code snippets, commonly originating from public libraries, mainstream algorithms, or widely reused \textit{functions}.
+In contrast, \textit{functions} that are further from the centroid, known as centroid-outlying \textit{functions}, tend to be distinctive and express stronger intent.
+Here, we utilize the within-cluster distance as a measure to quantify the strength of a \textit{function}'s intent.